Matteo Salvini: Deputy Prime Minister and Interior Minister (2018–2019)

 On 24 September 2018, the Council of Ministers approved the so-called "Salvini Decree", which contained a series of hardline measures that abolished key forms of protection for migrants and made it easier for them to be deported.
 The decree also suspended the refugee application process of those who were considered "socially dangerous" or who had been convicted of a crime.

 On 12 June 2019, the Sea Watch 3 ship picked up 53 migrants in the Mediterranean off the Libyan coast.
 Sea Watch 3 rejected an offer to dock at Tripoli, which is considered unsafe by humanitarian organizations, and headed toward Lampedusa.
 According to a report by the Süddeutsche Zeitung and NGOs this was the nearest safe harbor per maritime law.
 On 14 June, Italy closed its ports to migrant rescue ships.
 Salvini refused to allow the ship to dock until other European nations had agreed to take the migrants.
 Ten of the migrants, including children, pregnant women, and those who were ill, were allowed to disembark.
 On 29 June, without authorization, ship's captain Carola Rackete decided to dock.
 The motivation for this was that according to her the passengers were exhausted.
 Rackete was arrested by the Italian authorities after docking.
 Matteo Salvini accused Rackete of trying to sink an Italian patrol boat that was attempting to intercept her, calling the incident an act of war and demanding the Netherlands government intervention.
 However, on 2 July, Rackete was released from house arrest after a court ruling that she had broken no laws and acted to protect passengers' safety.

 In August 2019, Salvini announced a motion of no confidence against Prime Minister Conte, after growing tensions within the majority.
 Many political analysts saw the no confidence motion as a move by Salvini to force a call for snap elections where he could become the next Prime Minister of Italy.
 On 20 August, following the parliamentary debate in which Conte harshly accused Salvini of being a political opportunist who "had triggered the political crisis only to serve his personal interest", the Prime Minister resigned his post to President Mattarella.
 Salvini's alleged gambit failed, as Conte successfully negotiated the formation of a new cabinet with centre-left Democratic Party.

 Leader of the opposition (2019–2021)

-After the formation of the Conte II Cabinet, Salvini often criticized the new government for its views on immigration.
+After the fall of the first Conte government in August 2019, Salvini led the League into opposition when the Five Star Movement formed a new coalition with the Democratic Party, creating the Conte II Cabinet.
+From September 2019 onward, Salvini became one of the most vocal critics of the new majority, focusing particularly on immigration and economic policy.

-During the COVID-19 pandemic, he criticized Conte's plans to use the European Stability Mechanism to boost the economy.
+Salvini repeatedly attacked the government’s reversal of his previous “closed ports” approach, arguing that Conte II had returned to a permissive stance on irregular migration.
+His criticism intensified during high‑profile cases such as the Open Arms standoff, in which Salvini—while no longer interior minister—defended his earlier refusal to allow the disembarkation of 147 migrants in August 2019.